brainbox15/brainbox15/README.md

 - 👯 I’m looking to collaborate on projects with talented developers that will help in making life easier for humanity.
 <!-- - 🤔 I’m looking for help with ... -->

-- 💬 Ask me about tech and i will tell you as far by brain can carry.
+- 💬 Ask me about Android development, crypto, NFTs, emerging technologies.
 <!-- - 📫 How to reach me: ... -->
 <!-- - 😄 Pronouns: ... -->